-I brought BEHEMOTH to the San Diego Electronics show, just as I was building the new relationship with UCSD for the Microship lab.
-Excellent timing… a wave of local media coverage (including this TV footage), and existing local connection with one of my favorite companies, Qualcomm.
+I brought BEHEMOTH to the San Diego Electronics show, where there was a wave of local media coverage (including this TV footage), and existing local connection with one of my favorite companies, Qualcomm.
 Here is a bit in the weekly business newspaper.

 But can he pop a wheelie on it?